ribs.emitters.GradientArborescenceEmitter

 Initial solution for the optimizer.

-The multivariate Gaussian is parameterized by the evolution strategy optimizer self._opt.
+The coefficients come from a multivariate Gaussian distribution that is managed by the evolution strategy optimizer self._opt.

 This method returns batch_size solutions, even though one solution is returned via ask_dqd.